 This E.A.R. provides the data and analysis for the state-required amendments to the City's Comprehensive Plan.
-The E.A.R. will also serve as the data and analysis for the required notification letter to the DEO.
+The E.A.R. also serves as the data and analysis for the required notification letter to the DEO.
 Following the notification letter to the DEO, the City will have one year to submit its E.A.R.-based amendments to the Comprehensive Plan using the state coordinated review process.
 The amended Comprehensive Plan may necessitate further changes to the City's Land Development Code (LDC).

-The first portion of the E.A.R. articulates the lens through which a subsequent comprehensive review of the Plan was facilitated.
+The first section of the E.A.R. articulates the lens through which the comprehensive review of the Plan was facilitated.
 Specifically, the framework: